Lundanmu/IXD-WEEK2-yw/final/README.md

       print(program_state + "," + str(adc1_val))
 ```

 In order to achieve the change between the rotating mode and sound mode, I set four states in the program after the user turns on the device.
-The first state is 'STATE 1'.When the user long presses the button, the program will enter 'STATE 2' to make the servo move 180°.
+The first state is 'STATE 1'.
+When the user long presses the button, the program will enter 'STATE 2' to make the servo move 180°.
 The LED light will turn from red to green.
 So basically, this state serves as a switch.

 ``` Python
   elif(program_state == 'STATE 1'):